Turn your tween into a pro-packer with this vacation packing list!

-- Battery pack – Don’t let a flat battery ruin your tween’s journey, get your tween a pocket/purse-sized charger pack for the journey.
+- Battery pack – Don’t let a flat battery ruin your tween’s journey; get your tween a pocket/purse-sized charger pack for the journey.

-- Books/magazines/e-reader – Whether your tween has discovered the joy of magazines, or loves the compact convenience of their favourite books on an e-reader, reading material for a long journey always comes in handy.
+- Books/magazines/e-reader – Whether your tween has discovered the joy of magazines, or loves the compact convenience of their favorite books on an e-reader, reading material for a long journey always comes in handy.

 - Wallet/Purse – Whilst we hardly expect your tween to be paying their own way, they may enjoy being in charge of their own small wallet or purse with just a few notes and essentials.

 - Coloring/Puzzle books – Older kids need road trip entertainment too!
 Think mindfulness coloring books, logic puzzle books, anything to keep hands and mind occupied that doesn’t need batteries.

 - Card games – Good old playing cards or UNO cards are a great way to pass the time, solo games, or whip them out for a quick family challenge.

 - Notebook and pen – Not necessarily journaling, but we love starting every trip with a fresh set of notepads and pens.
 Your tween can journal their adventure or just some good old-fashioned doodling to pass the time.

 - Tissues – We never stop needing tissues and wipes when we travel, but do start entrusting your tweens to take care of this element of health and hygiene on their own!!

 - Lip balm – Nobody wants dry and cracked lips on the move, a small and easy essential your tweens should start carrying for themselves is little lip balms.